ungoogled-software/ungoogled-chromium/README.md

 *These are the non-essential features introduced by ungoogled-chromium.*

-* Use HTTPS by default when a URL scheme is not provided (e.g. Omnibox, bookmarks, command-line)
 * Add *Suggestions URL* text field in the search engine editor (`chrome://settings/searchEngines`) for customizing search engine suggestions.
 * Add more URL schemes allowed to save page schemes.
 * Add Omnibox search provider "No Search" to allow disabling of searching